Everything You Always Wanted To Know

-Riley worked for 4 years in the mining industry in South Australia and saved $100,000, earning *just* enough to purchase his monohull before meeting Elayna.
+Riley worked for 4 years in the mining industry in South Australia (just like me!) and he saved $100,000, earning *just* enough to purchase his monohull before meeting Elayna.

-The purchase of La Vagabonde II, however, didn’t not require spending $1,200,000 USD (the retail price of La Vagabonde’s Outremer 45), and instead, was based off their audience size and Outremer’s potential for marketing reach similar to a sponsorship deal.
+The purchase of La Vagabonde II didn’t cost them $1,200,000 USD (the retail price of La Vagabonde’s Outremer 45), and instead, was based off their audience size and Outremer’s potential for marketing reach similar to a sponsorship deal.

-(And if you’re wondering, I’ll be buying either a Seawind or an Outremer)
+(And if you’re wondering, I’ll be buying either a Seawind or an Outremer myself)

 ➔ YouTube advertising revenue

 So it’s clear that cruising YouTubers know how to monetize their audience well.